galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 }
 ```

-Additionally, the Galaxy application needs to be aware that it is running with a prefix (for generating <<nwwl(URLs)>> in dynamic pages).
+2. The Galaxy application needs to be aware that it is running with a prefix (for generating URLs in dynamic pages).
 This is accomplished by configuring a Paste proxy-prefix filter in the `[app:main]` section of `config/galaxy.ini` and restarting Galaxy:

 ```
 [filter:proxy-prefix]